10 Mount Pleasant players denied US visas ahead of LA Galaxy tie

 What happened

-What this means for teams and travelers now
+What this means for players and fans

 Source: Original Article